-Presented and Prepared by

-Corey B. Bearak, Esq.
+Presented and Prepared by Corey B. Bearak, Esq., President

-Executive Vice President for Public & Legislative Affairs

-Thank you, on behalf of the Queens Civic Congress, for the opportunity to testify on our continuing concerns that water rates increase without any real oversight.
-I am Corey Bearak, Executive Vice President of this umbrella group that represents 100 civic, cooperative, condo, tenant and other community associations throughout the borough of Queens.
+Thank you, Chairmen Weprin and Gennaro on behalf of the Queens Civic Congress, for the opportunity to testify on our continuing concerns that water rates increase without any real oversight.
+I am Corey Bearak, President of this umbrella group that represents 100 civic, cooperative, condo, tenant and other community associations throughout the borough of Queens.
 Our membership represents almost every community in the borough.
-We oppose this double digit 11.5% rate hike which effectively serves as another tax hike and represents an abdication when it comes to securing the support New Yorkers should expect from Washington and Albany.
-At a time when one of our brightest local lights chairs the House Ways and Means Committee and many other Members hold other senior posts in Congress the lack of any plan to capture appropriate federal aid and relief staggers the mind.
+We oppose this double digit 18.5% rate hike which effectively serves as another tax hike and represents a further abdication by City Hall when it comes to securing the support New Yorkers should expect from Washington and Albany.

+At a time when one of our brightest New York lights chairs the House Ways and Means Committee and many other Members hold other senior posts in Congress the ongoing lack of any plan to capture appropriate federal aid and relief staggers the mind.
 The Queens Civic Congress questions why City Hall lets Washington off the hook.
-Further, the \$2.5 billion for Croton and UV for Cat-Del might be better allocated to more land purchases and conservation easements; where property owners become recalcitrant, the state must step in for the City which gave up its right to use condemnation as part of the watershed agreements forged with the State and upstate communities.
-And the annual rental payment to the city from the Water Board, what Oueens Civic Congress President Sean Walsh called a "Ponzi scheme," covers all but one percent of the rate hike.
+Further, the several billion for Croton -nearly \$3 billion according to the IBO last month -- and UV for Cat-Del would be better allocated to more land purchases and conservation easements; where property owners become recalcitrant, the state must step in for the City which gave up its right to use condemnation as part of the watershed agreements forged with the State and upstate communities.
+And the annual rental payment to the city from the Water Board, what predecessor Sean Walsh calls a "Ponzi scheme," covers all but one percent of last rate hike.
 Stop it!

 These reasons remain compelling examples why the Queens Civic Congress opposes these water tax hikes.
-The Queens Civic Congress finds that these consistent annual increases in water - and sewer - rates place a hardship on homeowners, many seniors living on fixed incomes, cooperatives and small businesses.
-The Water Board must adopt policies that keep the rates as low as possible, while delivering clean drinking water and providing for safe disposal of wastewater.
-While we commend the record on quality water delivery and efforts to upgrade wastewater disposal, the Water Board and our City fathers consistently get failing grades on rate-setting The proposed rate increase looks particularly gouging with the enormous surplus the Water Board projects.
+The Queens Civic Congress finds that these consistent annual increases in water - and sewer -- rates place a hardship on homeowners, many seniors living on fixed incomes, cooperatives and small businesses.
+It makes all the more incredulous and outrageous City Hall's plan to foist another enormous tax hike on New Yorkers; this is akin the the 22% property tax hike we endured.

+Instead of these hikes - this time perhaps as a ruse to pressure the City Council to act on the lien sale issue, the Queens Civic Congress calls on the Water Board to adopt policies that keep the rates as low as possible, while delivering clean drinking water and providing for safe disposal of wastewater.
+While we commend the record on quality water delivery and efforts to upgrade wastewater disposal, the Water Board and our City fathers consistently get failing grades on rate-setting.
+The proposed rate increase looks particularly gouging with the enormous surplus the Water Board projects.